RubenHuizenga/SuperMissionStats/README.md

 *If there is more you want to ask for, do let me know and I will see what i can do.

+There is no in game GUI.
+However, there is a separate app to easier view your stats.
+Download the latest version [here](https://github.com/RubenHuizenga/super-mission-stats-viewer/releases).

 ## General Info
 - This mod is my first attempt at modding, so it might be bad, any feedback is welcome
 - This mod is made using the [FSD-Template](https://github.com/DRG-Modding/FSD-Template), the [header dumps](https://github.com/DRG-Modding/Header-Dumps) and help from the [DRG Modding Discord](https://discord.gg/gUw32ayWGt)